MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/migration-setup-sl.md

 1. [Sign in to the Microsoft 365 tenant](https://admin.microsoft.com) used by [!INCLUDE [prod_short](../includes/prod_short.md)] online.

    The person who sets up and runs the cloud migration must be signed in as an administrator of the Microsoft Entra (Microsoft 365) tenant and [!INCLUDE [prod_short](../includes/prod_short.md)] online.
-1. [Sign in to Business Central online](https://businesscentral.dynamics.com) and open the environment to which you are migrating the data.
+1. [Sign in to Business Central online](https://businesscentral.dynamics.com) and open the environment to which you're migrating the data.
-1. From the **Settings** page,select the **Assisted Setup** option.
+1. From the **Settings** page, select the **Assisted Setup** option.
 1. From the **Assisted Setup** page, select **Set up Cloud Migration**.
 1. Read the information on the page and provided links.
 If you consent, switch on **I accept warning & privacy notice**, then select **Next**.
 1. Set **Product** option to the version that matches the on-premises product that you're migrating, then select **Next**.